240415-NET/trainer-code/Project-Specs/Project1.md

 - dependency injection
 - The application should log errors and system events to a file or a DB table
 - Basic user authentication and authorization (admins vs normal users with passwords)

+## For Monday 5/6/24

+- Push a folder to your personal GitHub repository on the organization with the console app created (dotnet new console)
+- Upload a .txt or .md file to your personal github repo titled "Project1Proposal" or something like that.